Tulsa County Sheriff's Office announces man charged in 2021 Turley triple murder

-TULSA, Okla. − The Tulsa County Sheriff's Office announced a man has been charged in connection to the 2021 triple homicide in Turley.
+TULSA, Okla. — Tulsa County deputies announced a man has been charged in connection to the 2021 triple homicide in Turley.

 Detectives have been working on this case for nearly two years now and at a press conference held at the Sheriff’s Office Tulsa County Sheriff Vic Regalado says this is something of a relief to have got to this stage.